 - company banking information

-This information is highly profitable to scammers because it can be used by many people for many nefarious purposes.
+This information is highly profitable to scammers because many people can use it for many nefarious purposes.
 Stolen personal data can be used for:

 - identity theft